Strangest NBA Draft Facts: 1947-2023

 Gibson, who was drafted in the second round (No. 16 overall) of the 1963 NBA draft by the Los Angeles Lakers, played one season for the Lakers before he became a longtime Division I head coach for Charleston Southern and UNC Wilmington, where he coached until 1986.

-That was the year before the other Mel Gibson's 1987 film "Lethal Weapon" made him an action superstar.
+That was the year before the other Mel Gibson's 1987 film "Lethal Weapon" made him an action superstar and household name.

 1964: Connie Hawkins' Basketball Odyssey Was Wild

 Connie Hawkins went undrafted in 1964 and endured one of the more unfair persecutions in the history of sports.